MarkNjunge/nest-boilerplate/README.md

 Default config values are found in [default.json](./config/default.json).
 These values can be overridden by:
+- Creating config files as described in [node-config docs](https://github.com/node-config/node-config/wiki/Configuration-Files)
 - Creating a `local.json` file in _config/_
-- Creating a `.env` file in the project directory.
+- Creating a `.env` file in the project directory. (supported via dotenv)
 - Setting environment variables.
 See the environment variable mappings in [custom-environment-variables.json](./config/custom-environment-variables.json).